Mehul0x/BH-24-2Y/README.md

 I tried replacing a convolutional layer with a linear layer but the results had a significant drop, so I decided to add other convolution layers instead, I encountered some errors and time didn't permit me to fix them.

 For the number of epochs, I noticed that increasing them beyond 40-45 was not affecting the y_loss, so I only used 50 epochs for each training.
+1 weird thing I noticed was that my KLD loss was -ve in some epochs even though theoretically it wasn't possible